The following headline was featured in the February 9, 2018 edition of Forbes: “How This…

-Has there been a change in your circumstances since you filled out the FAFSA?
+Have your circumstances changed since you filled out the FAFSA?

 Have you had any unexpected medical expenses, a sudden divorce, or a layoff?
+The Covid-19 pandemic has made this the case for many families.
 If there has been a sudden change in your ability to pay for college for any reason, you may be able to win an appeal.

 Can you justify your appeal with documentation?

 Whatever the reason for your appeal, you won’t have a chance winning it without the documentation to back up everything.
 Show them the facts!